How to Fix a Leggy Jade Plant

 Place your plant in or near a window to provide natural light.
 If this is impossible, use an artificial grow light.

-Apart from providing access to adequate light, improve your care of the plant.
+Apart from providing access to adequate light, improve your Jade plant care.
 Water your plant on a schedule and add a bit of fertilizer occasionally.

 The Jade plant is not a big feeder.
 Get a fertilizer formulated specifically for succulents and follow the manufacturer’s instructions for application.